Rural Health

 view details

-An overview of the Licensed Advanced Practice Registered Nurse (APRN) workforce in Virginia based on data from the 2023 Licensed Nurse Practitioner Workforce Survey.
-Features statistics including the number of APRNs in rural Virginia and how many grew up in rural areas.
+An overview of the licensed practical nurse (LPN) workforce in Virginia based on data from the 2024 Licensed Practical Nurse Workforce Survey.
+Features statistics including the number of LPNs in rural Virginia and how many grew up in rural areas of Virginia.

 Sponsoring organization: Virginia Department of Health Professions